 Figure 6.3-1: High level architecture with using an IBCF and S-CSCF

 The architecture for the support of IP-PBX in static mode of operation based on the reuse of the IBCF and S-CSCF function is shown in Figure 6.3-1, as per TS 23.228 [5] and ETSI TS 182 025 [8].

+The AS, if any, is invoked based on Initial Filter Criteria contained in the unregister part of the user profile associated to the IP- PBX, retrieved from the HSS (not represented on the Figure).NOTE: An IP-PBX may be split into several virtual PBX, each of which having its own user profile and list of associated identities.

+As an option, the user profile may also contain a provisioned default contact address enabling routing to the PBX, via the IBCF.

 The solution has the following characteristics:

 - It allows the IMS to handle sessions directed to the IP-PBX users and originated from the IP-PBX users based on the procedures of TS 23.228 [5] and ETSI TS 182 025 [8].